 THE EXERCISE OF FAITH

-There has been a "word of faith" teaching, the idea being that if we "speak the word," creative energy will be released that will arrange or change our environment as we desire.
+There has been a “word of faith” teaching, the idea being that if we “speak the word,” creative energy will be released that will arrange or change our environment as we desire.
 This is to have faith in faith instead of in the Lord Jesus.
-It is actually a metaphysical practice, as we see it, and not Christian at all.
+As we see it, it is actually a metaphysical practice and not Christian at all.

 There has been the teaching that faith is merely confidence in experience.
 “If I sit down in a chair I have faith it will support me.”

-Perhaps the most common use of the word faith is to refer to a doctrinal position or denominational affiliation.
+Perhaps the most common use of the word faith is to refer to a doctrinal belief or denominational affiliation.
 The Catholic faith, the Episcopal faith, the Pentecostal faith.
-"The just shall live by faith" (sometimes meaning doctrinal faith) was the cry of the Protestant Reformers.
-However, doctrinal faith is not the "faith" of the Scriptures, of the eleventh chapter of the Book of Hebrews.
-"The just shall live by faith" has little to do with a confession of faith in theological facts.
+“The just shall live by faith” (sometimes meaning doctrinal faith) was the cry of the Protestant Reformers.
+However, doctrinal faith is not the “faith” of the Scriptures, of Hebrews chapter 11.
+“The just shall live by faith” has little relationship to a confession of faith in theological facts.

-There is a "gift of faith" that the Holy Spirit gives to some Christians.
+There is a “gift of faith” that the Holy Spirit gives to some Christians.
 Smith-Wigglesworth of England apparently possessed the gift of faith.
-In the present booklet we will not be referring to the gift of faith.
+In this booklet, we will not be referring to the gift of faith.

 Sometimes God gives us special faith for our own need.
 Such extraordinary faith is quite different from “trying to believe,” as every person knows who has experienced a special gift of faith to solve a certain problem.